batstateu-is/2025-BatstateU-IS/README.md

 ### 1.2.
 Steering and Driving Mechanism

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After carefully evaluating several options, the team decided to use a rear-wheel drive (RWD) system combined with a parallel steering mechanism.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After carefully evaluating several options, the team decided to use a rear-wheel drive (RWD) system combined with an ackermann steering mechanism.
 This combination closely resembles the movement of a real car, which can provide consistent and reliable results.

 <center>